Picture of Orca (killer whale) Rob Lott

 Orca (Killer Whale)

-Orcas are the apex predators of the sea and the largest members of the dolphin family.
-They are highly intelligent, highly adaptable and able to communicate and coordinate hunting tactics.
+The orca is the apex predator of the sea and the largest member of the dolphin family.
+It is highly intelligent, highly adaptable and able to communicate and coordinate hunting tactics.
 Not typically a migratory species, orca ‘migrations' are principally in response to changes in favoured prey abundance and can sometimes be long, e.g between Alaska and California.
 Depending on the type of social group and location, orcas will hunt fish, squid, seals, sea lions, seabirds and even whales much larger than themselves.
 There has never been a documented attack on a human in the wild, and there are some stories of orcas actually protecting humans at sea from sharks.
-The taxonomy of this genus however is clearly in need of review, and it is likely that Orcinus orca will be split into a number of different species or at least subspecies over the next few years.
+The taxonomy of this genus however is clearly in need of review, and it is likely that Orcinus orca will be split into a number of different species or at least subspecies over the next few years - for example resident's versus transients.
+More facts about orcas.

-Orcas are distinctive in appearance with large black bodies, a white underside, a white patch above and behind the eye, and a grey 'saddle patch' behind the dorsal fin
+The orca, also known as a killer whale, is distinctive in appearance with a large black body, a white underside, a white patch above and behind the eye, and a grey 'saddle patch' behind the dorsal fin

-At up to nearly 10 metres long, males are larger than females and have a tall dorsal fin - up to nearly 2 metres in height.
+At up to nearly 10 metres long, male orcas are larger than females and have a tall dorsal fin - up to nearly 2 metres in height.
 The tall sword-shaped and strikingly visible dorsal fin makes them almost unmistakable at sea.
 Female length is about 20% less and the curved dorsal fin is less than half the height of the males.
+Look out for orcas at OrcaLab in British Columbia (which WDC helps to fund) in the video below.
+You may also see humpback whales, Dall's porpoises and Pacific white-sided dolphins.

 Orcas are extremely fast swimmers and have been recorded at speeds of up to 54km/h.
 Most studies have centred around the Pacific Northwest where three distinct ecotypes exist: coastal fish-eaters (‘residents'); marine mammal eaters (‘transients') and ‘offshores' – whose dietary habits are unknown.
 One striking feature of the ‘resident' orcas in this area is that no apparent dispersal or immigration of birth group has been recorded in 30 years of study, making them one big family group.